 Philip Casey was born to Irish parents in London in 1950 and grew up in Co Wexford.

-In 2014, he founded his own label, eMaker Editions, to publish his back list and all future work.
+In 2014, he founded his own label, eMaker Editions, to publish his back list of novels, his Selected Poems and his children’s novel.

 His verse collections are Those Distant Summers (Dublin, Raven Arts Press, 1980); After Thunder (Raven Arts Press, 1985); The Year of the Knife Poems 1980-1990, (Raven Arts Press Dublin, 1991); Dialogue in Fading Light/New and Selected Poems (Dublin, New Island Books, 2005); and Tried and Sentenced: Selected Poems (Dublin eMaker Editions, 2014).